 What these applicants share in common is the goal to get into one of the world’s best business schools.
 Do they have the raw stats and experience to get in?
 Or will they get dinged by their dream schools?

-Sanford “Sandy” Kreisberg, founder of MBA admissions consulting firm HBSGuru.com, is back again to analyze these and a few other profiles of actual MBA applicants who have shared their vital statistics, work backgrounds and career goals with Poets&Quants.
+Sanford “Sandy” Kreisberg, founder of MBA admissions consulting firm HBSGuru.com, is back again to analyze profiles of MBA applicants who have shared their vital statistics, work backgrounds and career goals with Poets&Quants.

 As usual, Kreisberg handicaps each potential applicant’s odds of getting into a top-ranked business school.
 If you include your own stats and characteristics in the comments, we’ll pick a few more and have Kreisberg assess your chances in a follow-up feature to be published shortly.
 (Please add your age and be clear on the sequence of your jobs in relaying work experience.
 Make sure you let us know your current job.)